cyrilknops/cyrilknops/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a smarthome service
+- 🔭 I’m currently working on a smarthome service and frontend
-- 🌱 I’m currently learning NX
+- 🌱 I’m currently migrating a multi repo project into a nx monorepo while updating angular 8 to angular 13
 - 📫 How to reach me: cyril@iwg-it.com